kiba/Writings/atg/chp4_welcome_to_the_future.md

 **Hawthrone, Infopunk-Earth**
 **September 25, 2015**

-There was no cable nor a landline in the house.
-According to his host, it was outdated.
-Even in a timeline seventeen years in advanced, Swift reveled on living in the future, just one that was unevenly distributed.
+The future wasn't only defined by what's there, but also what's missing.
+A common form of reference between nineteen ninety-eight and two thousand fifteen was the television.
+The device was much flatter, while providing greater clarity and resolution.
+However, the biggest change was the programming.
+The owner of the house declined to get any cable at all, instead subscribing to services like 'youtube' and 'netflix'.

+Another change that Cromwell didn't expect was the disappearance of the landline.
+His host told him, that like cable, it was outdated.
+Instead, everyone carried 'smartphones', a mobile general purpose computing device that happened to be a phone.

+Only later, Cromwell understood that not everyone cut out cable or their landline, but it was steadfastly becoming the case.

-Cromwell eventually turned to the the glowing screen of a newly purchased laptop.
-That connected to the internet, a network more powerful and captivating than it was in nineteen ninety-eight.
-In his downtime, he browsed the web like a zombie, subsisting on various media such as books and videos, though he didn't care much for some aspects of the internet.
+With 'limited' entertainment option, eventually turned to the the glowing screen of a newly purchased laptop and its connection to the internet.
+The internet of the future was far more captivating and rich than what was available in nineteen ninety-eight.
+In his downtime, he browsed the web like a zombie, subsisting on various media.

+Yet, there were some aspects that still mystified the airman.
 "What do people use?" he would say.
-The billionaire would reply a number of things that young people use that Swift himself cared not to use.
+The billionaire would supply a number of things that young people use that Swift himself cared not to use.
+To be honest, he didn't care about twitter or facebook either.

+The colonel didn't know how to think about this.
+Here was a man who reveled in 'living in the future' and 'forcefully creating the future', yet he completely failed to adopt certain technologies.
+Swift was a technophile until he wasn't.
+Maybe the technologist was stuck in past vision of the future?

-Of course, there were also work to be done for SGC.
-It was never in Cromwell's nature to be completely useless or lazy, even if he has to fly a desk.
-Luckily, homework were provided.
-Doctor Jackson saw fit to provide a daily questionnaire from his department.
-O'Neill wanted him to buy all the books on the war on terror, as well as the war in Iraq, Afghanistan, and Syria.
+Whatever the case may be, he didn't come here to subsist on Swift's charity.
+It wasn't in the Colonel's nature to be completely useless or lazy, even if has to fly a desk.
+Luckily, SGC supplied him some homework.
+Doctor Jackson saw fit to provide a daily questionnaire and language worksheets from his department.
+O'Neill wanted him to buy and read books about the wars that this country's military had campaigned in since ninety-eight.
 Carter did tried to give him homework, but it became quickly clear that Cromwell wasn't well versed in that field, so it was dropped.

-A light flickered on, lighting the workspace that was the dinning room.
-Cromwell knew who was in the house from the moment that the garage door opened.
-An home automation app notified him of that.

-"Colonel?
-You're still sitting there the last time I left," Swift said.

-"Yes?"

-"Never mind."
+Ditto for the medical department.

+That led him to spending countless hours on the laptop in Swift's dining room, reading and writing answers questions in word document, encrypting it, and saving it on a usb drive.
+Swift made it clear that there were surveillance on online email account, if not necessary by his own government, but certainly by corporations.

+A light flickered on.
+The billionaire was present, dressed in a business suit, looking a bit tired.

+"How's today, Colonel?"
+Swift asked.

+"Business as usual," the Colonel said.
+"Flying a desk is not my idea of 'fun'.
+I spent my career in special operation, in the field.
+At least the questions were intellectually interesting."

+"You had been reading about the wars in Iraq and Afghanistan," Swift noted.

+"It provided useful insight on how to conduct asymmetrical warfare.
+This is how we are going to fight and win against the Goa'uld, not with space guns that O'Neill is so fond of."

+"No starship enterprise?"

+"Oh, we'll still build starships, but we have to be realistic about confronting something much bigger than us.
+It's David versus Goliath."

+"In a way, that's how SGC conducted warfare in the series.
+We couldn't win in space, but we could win ground engagements."

+"I am not inclined to use fiction as evidence, Mr. Swift.
+But, yes, that's how we're doing it now."

+"On another topic, how do you feel about rocketry?"

+"I know you invested in a company that's trying to make rockets reusable."

+"Right.
+I can offer you an exclusive tour."

+"Excuse me?
+I think I know a profit motive when I see it."

+"It's true that I have something to gain from all of this," Swift said.
+"But there's no other company in the world that focused on advancing space travel."